|License Type||SaaS & On-Premise|

 Gather information on the process crash

-Complete the following steps to gather information to send to Contrast.
+Complete the following steps to gather information to send to Contrast Support.

-- Set up the ProcDump utility to capture crash dump.
+- Set up the ProcDump utility to capture crash dumps automatically.

 md c:\dumps procdump.exe -ma -i c:\dumps